jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

 it quickly becomes apparent that all the strings are tuned the same distance apart except strings 2-3.

-Strings on a guitar are numbered from 1-6 with one being the highest pitched string (high E) and 6 the lowest (low E).
-Strings 2-3 are therefore the G (3) and B (2) strings.
+(Strings on a guitar are numbered from 1-6 with 1 as the highest pitched string (high E) and 6 the lowest (low E), so strings 2-3 are therefore G (3) and B (2) strings.)

 ## Perfect fourths and fifths